wuifdesign/laravel-multiauth/readme.md

     composer update

-Or you can just run:

-    composer require wuifdesign/laravel-multiauth

-Next you open up `app/config/app.php` and add
+Now you have to open up your `app/config/app.php` and add

     'providers' => [
+        ...
         WuifDesign\MultiAuth\ServiceProvider::class
     ]

-Configuration is pretty easy too, take `app/config/auth.php` with its default values:
+Configuration is pretty easy too, take `app/config/auth.php` with its default values

     return array(